kissplugins/KISS-onscreen-quick-search/README.md

     * **Dynamic Content Awareness**: Implement a `MutationObserver` that watches the main content area for changes.
 If changes are detected (e.g., an AJAX operation finishes), it should automatically re-run the search and highlight function to catch new content.

 By taking this approach, you can create a highly valuable, standalone utility that enhances the entire WordPress admin experience, including its use on the Smart Batch Installer page.

+===
+Updated Technical Addendum

+Goal: To create a new, generic WordPress plugin that provides a system-wide, on-page search utility, decoupled from the PQS and SBI plugins.

+2.1.
+Feasibility & Architecture

+Feasibility: High.
+The concept is highly achievable, leveraging client-side JavaScript and CSS injected into WordPress admin pages.

+Architecture: Modern Decoupled Plugin.

+🐘 PHP Backend (PSR-4): A minimal backend responsible for loading assets.
+A PSR-4 structure with Composer will ensure clean organization and scalability.

+🔷 JavaScript Frontend (TypeScript): The core logic will be written in TypeScript for type safety, maintainability, and access to modern JavaScript features, which is essential for complex DOM manipulation.

+2.2.
+Core Features & Implementation Strategy

+Performance-Optimized Scanning

+To prevent browser lag, the on-page search will be built with performance as a priority.

+Approach: On-Demand, Debounced DOM Traversal.

+Debounce Input: The search/highlight function will only fire after the user has stopped typing for ~250ms, preventing expensive operations on every keystroke.

+Targeted DOM Traversal: The highlighting logic will use document.createTreeWalker to iterate only through text nodes.
+This is a safe and efficient method that avoids breaking event listeners by modifying .innerHTML.

+Use requestAnimationFrame: DOM updates will be wrapped in requestAnimationFrame to ensure highlighting is smooth and doesn't cause UI stuttering.

+Admin Page Blacklist

+To avoid conflicts with complex pages like the Gutenberg editor, the plugin will include a configurable blacklist.

+Approach: WordPress Option + Localized Script.

+Backend Settings: A settings page will allow users to add page slugs (e.g., post.php, post-new.php) to a blacklist, which is stored in wp_options.
+The plugin will ship with a sensible default list.

+Frontend Check: On every admin page load, wp_localize_script will pass the blacklist and the current page's slug to the main TypeScript file.

+Conditional Initialization: The script's first action will be to check if the current page is on the blacklist.
+If it is, the script will immediately stop execution, adding virtually zero performance overhead to excluded pages.